amirahnasihah/hashnode-blog-posts/cl85h08z10afj2inv0wh39xyn.md

 # Clean Up of Interval

-Now, what you will see if I clicked the `toggle` function then, you will see that we have that `"No Clock component"` on the screen.
+Now, what you will see if I clicked the `toggle` the function then, you will see that we have that `"No Clock component"` on the screen.

 Then, if I click the button again, you will see that we have back again a `Clock` component showing the clock ticking on the screen.

-But, here what I want to show you are something from my [previous post](https://amirahnasihah.hashnode.dev/react-tutorial-beginner-usestate-and-useeffect-with-example-code) which is the lifecycle method.
+But, here what I want to show you is something from my [previous post](https://amirahnasihah.hashnode.dev/react-tutorial-beginner-usestate-and-useeffect-with-example-code) which is the lifecycle method.

 So, what happened is whenever we clicked on the toggle `Clock` component, and whenever this is `false`, we don't see this `Clock` component.
 In that case, we want to do a cleanup.

-And you see that now I am going to click on the toggle to `"No Clock component"` and you will see that we have a cleaned up the interval `cleanup of interval` in the console.
+And you see that now I am going to click on the toggle `"No Clock component"` and you will see that we have cleaned up the interval `cleanup of interval` in the console.

 And we have also clicked on the toggle and now you will see that we don't have any `setInterval` running.

-And as soon as I click on it again, you will see the component is rendered again and you will see that again we have the component mounted or unmounted and if I click on it, it will get toggle `"No Clock component"` and a cleanup will run.
+And as soon as I click on it again, you will see the component is rendered again and you will see that again we have the component mounted or unmounted if I click on it, it will get a toggle `"No Clock component"` and cleanup will run.

 So, that is how you will handle the events in your react application.